-11.7 Properties Affected by a Disaster or other Serious Adverse Social or Economic Conditions 11.7.1 Criteria The owner of any category of property may make application for the consideration of a reduction in the municipal valuation of his/her property as contemplated in section 15 of the Act, where it is contended that the market value of the property is being affected by: (a) A disaster within the meaning of the Disaster Management Act (57 of 2002); or (b) Any other serious adverse social or economic conditions as may be defined and determined by the Council.
-11.7.2 Reduction Granted The relief provided will be in the form of a reduction in the municipal valuation of the property in relation to a certificate issued for this purpose by the municipal valuer.
-The resultant reduction in the quantum of the rates payable will be for the current financial year only and calculated on a pro-rata basis from the date of the disaster or adverse conditions to the end of the financial year.
-Should the applicant consider that the conditions resulting in the granting of relief remain unaltered at the conclusion of the financial year in question, a further application may be lodged for the new financial year
+11.7 Properties Affected by a Disaster or other Serious Adverse Social or Economic Conditions 11.7.1 Criteria for th valuat of the wner of any category of property may make application ne consideration of a reduction in the municipal ion of his/her property as contemplated in section 15 Act, where it is contended that the market value of the rty is being affected by: (a) A disaster within the meaning of the Disaster Management Act (57 of 2002); or (b) Any other serious adverse social or economic conditions as may be defined and determined by the Council.
+11.7.2 Reduction Granted The relief provided will be in the form of a reduction in th municipal valuation of the property in relation to a certificat issued for this purpose by the municipal valuer. will be pro-ra esultant reduction in the quantum of the rates payable of the current financial year only and calculated on a ta basis from the date of the disaster or adverse ions to the end of the financial year. the gr the fir d the applicant consider that the conditions resulting in anting of relief remain unaltered at the conclusion of nancial year in question, a further application may be d for the new financial year by this policy for residential purposes with a municipal valuation below R 50 000-00 shall be exempted from the liability for the payment of rates.
+Included in the aforementioned property value of R 50 000-00 is the amount of R 15 000-00 as set out in section 17 of the Act.
+11.8.2 Exemption granted The owner of a property meeting the above criteria is exempted from the payment of rates.